 Why is this medication prescribed?

-Febuxostat is used to treat gout.
+Febuxostat is used to treat gout in adults who were not treated successfully with or who are not able to take allopurinol (Aloprim, Zyloprim).
 Gout is a type of arthritis in which uric acid, a naturally occurring substance in the body, builds up in the joints and causes sudden attacks of redness, swelling, pain, and heat in one or more joints.
 Febuxostat is in a class of medications called xanthine oxidase inhibitors.
 It works by decreasing the amount of uric acid that is made in the body.
-Febuxostat is used to prevent gout attacks, but not to treat them once they occur.
+Febuxostat is used to prevent gout attacks but not to treat them once they occur.

 How should this medicine be used?